Rockster160/Games/challenge_ideas.md

+Cards - 5 Card Draw + exchange cards + win detection
+√ Numbers - Random generation with weights
+Words - Transformation
+√ Colors - Fade from one color to other OR Color Mapper Wordle/Mastermind

+Free search parser
+  in:archive name::Rocco notes~pull
+  * Expand into hash
+  * If multiple of the same thing (name:Rocco name:Luffy) auto do an OR between these two
+    * Otherwise everything does AND

+RoboMouse
+Endpoint that you can Ping to start, and responds with available directions.
+Can then send another request with a given Direction (LRSB), and response will be next available directions (LRSB) Meta data should include the number of moves made and whether or not the current position is the goal or not.
+Store the map and the current coord server side somehow.

+Gaming App
+  Incorporated Algorithm and data structures into a game for mobile apps Implemented 10 levels that enables users to win prizes Added customization features for the users' characters Portfolio Website
+  Designed online album that shows screen captures of built programs included a description of each programs' purpose and features added a submission field for people to submit inquiries Social Media App
+Food Tracker
+  Calculator for nutritional vals
+Transportation App
+  Maps integration
+  Traffic detection
+Retail App
+  Buy/Sell Items
+  Submit questions to seller
+  Search engine
+Recommendation
+  Gives book ideas based on submitted preferences Payment App
+  Send/request money from users
+  Track finances
+  Save contacts

+Ruby concepts:
+  Adding custom methods inside of blocks.
+Use Engine::Pencil for reference

+Routes.configure do
+  get :path # <-- Where does this come from?? end

+Machine Learning?
+  Given a large set of numbers (10k random)
+    Create an algorithm that generates roughly the same generation lines (For example, the 10k numbers create a bell curve- write a function that generates numbers that fall on the same bell curve)

 Neat things in Ruby:
   o[x] on an object is the same as calling o.call(x)
     * Can use this for calling procs